openearth/xbeach-test-python/docs/scripts.rst

 The script from the Python 3 branch is used, because all the other scripts are made to be compatible with Python 3 (and if possible Python 2 as well)
 From this script the class XBeachModel is used to construct the XBeach input files.
 For the class XBeachBathymetry the functionalities 'mirror', 'turn' and 'gridextend' are created, which are used to first extend the grid by copying the last grid cells for a specified number of times.
-Thereafter the bathymetry is mirrored when specified, and the grid and bathymetry can be turn 90 degrees as well.
+Thereafter the bathymetry is mirrored when specified, and the grid and bathymetry can be turned 90 degrees as well.

 bathy